-7. Compensation and HR
+7. Compensation and HR Committee

 The members of the Compensation and HR Committee are Mr. Stephen J. Giblin (Chair), Mr. P. Donnell Noone and Mr. George Croft.
-Each member of the Compensation and HR Committee is independent.
-The Compensation and HR Committee held two (2) committee meetings in 2023 and each Compensation and HR Committee member attended 100% of such meetings of which they were a member of the Compensation and HR Committee.
+Other than from October 27, 2022 to January 8, 2024 when Mr. Giblin acted as the Interim President and Chief Executive Officer of Big Rock, each member of the Compensation and HR Committee is independent.
+The Compensation and HR Committee held two (2) committee meetings in 2024 and each Compensation and HR Committee member attended 100% of such meetings, except for Mr. George Croft who attended 50% of such meetings as he was appointed director May 14, 2024, to which they were a member of the Compensation and HR Committee.
+Mr. Croft is not standing for re-election at the Meeting.

 All members of the Compensation and HR Committee have direct experience which enhances the Compensation and HR Committee's ability to make decisions on the suitability of the Corporation's compensation policies and practices.
 Mr. Giblin's relevant experience includes his roles as President and CEO at Silverbirch Hotels and Resorts, President of Dolce Hotels and Resorts and his senior management roles at Omni Hotels and Marriott.
 Mr. Noone's experience includes his current role as Principal and Managing Partner at VN Capital Management LLC and his previous role at American Express Company.
-Mr. Croft has direct experience garnered from his roles as President & CEO at Brick Brewing Co.
+Mr. Croft has direct experience garnered from his roles as President & CEO at Waterloo Brewing Co.
 Limited, President and COO of Lakeport Brewing L.P. and President, Ontario of Labatt Breweries of Canada.